Chen Guangyi: Career in Fujian

 In March 1986, Chen was transferred to his home province of Fujian to serve as its Party Chief.
 It was said that Jia Qinglin, a northerner, was intended to replace the retiring party chief Xiang Nan, but because of opposition from Fujianese cadres, the top post of the province went to Chen Guangyi instead.

 Chen's performance as the top leader of Fujian was mixed.
 Starting in 1988, there was an infusion of Taiwanese investment and a record level of economic growth and foreign investment.
 Chen also supported the Xiamen special economic zone and Deng Xiaoping's southern tour of 1992.
 He responded swiftly and effectively to the complaints, and throughout the rest of 1992, he worked with officials from Xiamen, Quanzhou, and Zhangzhou in southern Fujian on a strategy for growth.
 This resulted in strong performances in 1993, when Fujian had record economic growth which exceeded the national rate.

+From January 1988 to January 1993, Chen Guangyi served as Chairman of the Fujian Provincial Committee of the Chinese People's Political Consultative Conference.